Actions¶

 , which is where to clone/checkout the repository, relative to the current workspace.fetch-depth

 , which indicates the number of commits to fetch.
-Default value of thefetch-depth
+The default value is1

 .
-To fetch all history, set value to0
+To fetch all history, set the value to0

 .